Reimagine FinCrime - The Essential QA Role of Humans in AI-Powered Investigations

 Nicholas Joseph is a compliance expert and former Global Head of Financial Crime Compliance at Worldpay.
 He has held senior roles at Deutsche Bank and served as Chief Compliance Officer at GE Capital.
 With 13 years as a British diplomat, Nicholas brings deep regulatory knowledge and global risk expertise to his work in compliance.
 He is also a Fellow of the International Compliance Association and a Certified Anti-Money Laundering Specialist (ACAMS).

-For those interested in a comprehensive exploration of how AI and human intelligence combine in FinCrime compliance, the full webinar recording is available here.
+For those interested in a comprehensive exploration of how AI and human intelligence combine in FinCrime compliance, the full podcast recording is available here.

 Sign up for insights from Lucinity